 How to Make Beef Barbacoa - the Recipe Method

-Drain and discard the water.
-Add them to a food processor along with the chipotles in adobo sauce and a bit of salt.
+Drain ,then add to a food processor with the chipotles in adobo sauce and a bit of salt.
 Process until smooth.

 Rub the Beef.
 Add the beef chunks to a bowl.
 Add the ancho-guajillo paste and toss to even coat.